View the most popular items in our shop

 Engaging young Londoners is at the heart of our social purpose as a museum.
 We want all children across the capital to be fascinated by the history and heritage we share, and grow up excited by what they can discover in the Museum of London.

-We will engage more than 1 million school pupils indirectly, eg through partnership projects and teacher training.
+We will engage more than 1 million school pupils indirectly, for example through partnership projects and teacher training.
 We also anticipate that our online resources will receive page views exceeding 1 million.

 We are now looking for supporters and sponsors who will help us engage and inspire thousands more young Londoners.

-Help us reach every London schoolchild, by supporting one of our current priority projects which are detailed below:
+Help us reach every London schoolchild, by supporting one of our current priority projects:

 Primary and secondary learning